 As a disclaimer though, I want to point out I’ve never actually sold a website, but I have made multiple, six figure earning ones and if I were to sell them on the platform I am going to discuss today (Flippa), I would make about 2-3x more the value of it’s earnings in a year.

-Here are some examples (my resume so to say):
+Here are some examples (my resume so to say) of profitable websites I’ve made:

 2) I have this existing site, which annually earns about $60-70k.
 I’ve made numerous examples on how if I wanted to, it could sell for $200,000+ quite easily.
 Though I’ve chosen NOT to engage in this and continue building it as a steady source of income.
-Here are the details.
+Here are the details of this other six figure website.

-3) I’ve made numerous pages over the years that have grossed several $1,000’s in profits (here is one).
+3) I’ve made numerous pages over the years that have grossed several $1,000’s in profits (here is one targeting a micro niche).
 I’m also actively engaging in creating new niche websites (one is one drones and the other is on doing races in mud) that are also growing.

 The point again is that, my knowledge on this business has helped created more than a few profitable examples and ANY website that is profitable can sell for at least twice it’s monthly/annual earnings.